sudharshan1234/PianorollGPT/README.md

 # PianorollGPT

-This repository contains a Google Colab notebook for training and generating music using a GPT-2 model adapted for pianoroll representations.
+This repository contains a Google Colab notebook for training and generating genre specific music using a GPT-3 model with custom tokenizerwsadapted for pianoroll representations.

 # Sample generated songs